anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 <a name="8.6.1"></a>
 ### 8.6.1 Methodology.

-Perform VNF certifications using CNTT reference architecture, leveraging existing OPNFV Intake Process.
+Perform VNF interoperability verifications against an implementation of CNTT reference architecture, leveraging existing OPNFV Intake Process.
 Upstream projects will define features/capabilities, test scenarios, and test cases to augment existing OVP test harnesses to be executed via the OVP Ecosystem.

 3rd Party test platforms may also be leveraged, if desired.